 This is a regulated qualification.
-The regulated number for this qualification is 601/4033/1.
+The regulated number for this qualification is 601/4032/X.

-This is a cross sector qualification aimed at current and prospective managers.
-This qualification covers the skills and knowledge needed to be a successful at a managerial level and covers competencies applicable to a wide range of contexts.
+This is a cross-sector qualification aimed at current and prospective managers.
+This qualification covers the skills and knowledge needed to be successful at a managerial level and covers competencies applicable to a wide range of contexts.